kriserickson/aging-coder/src/posts/2025-07-26-can-a-tiny-llm-beat-a-supervised-model.md

 1. We can optimize the input by identifying only the relevant portions of the HTML and feeding those to the LLM.
 However, as we refine the clean\_html function, it will inevitably grow in complexity.
 At some point, we may find ourselves reaching for another LLM—or even a supervised model—to help extract cleaner input, effectively circling back to the original problem of how to identify a recipe in HTML.
 2. We can try using a different attention mechanism.
 While [Self-Attention](https://www.ibm.com/think/topics/self-attention) is the most common mechanism, it struggles with large input sizes.
 To address this, several alternatives have been developed in recent years:

    * [Cross Attention](https://www.geeksforgeeks.org/nlp/cross-attention-mechanism-in-transformers/): Typically used in translation and image tasks, where the encoder attends to both input and output sequences.
 However, it's less applicable for recipe extraction.
    * [Longformer](https://arxiv.org/pdf/2004.05150), [Big Bird](https://arxiv.org/pdf/2007.14062), [Performer](https://arxiv.org/pdf/2009.14794), and [Linear Transformers](https://arxiv.org/pdf/2006.16236): Each introduces methods to reduce the quadratic scaling of attention, making them more efficient for longer inputs.
 3. We could break the input text into smaller, more manageable chunks and process each one independently through the LLM.
 To make this work, the prompt would need to be adapted to return nothing unless it contains titles, ingredients, or directions.
 Once processed, the individual results could be deduplicated and merged.
-One enhancement to this approach is using a[ ](https://www.geeksforgeeks.org/dsa/window-sliding-technique/)[sliding window](https://www.geeksforgeeks.org/dsa/window-sliding-technique/)  instead of fixed-size chunks, which helps preserve context across overlaps.
-Another possible refinement is to carry forward the result of each chunk as part of the prompt for the next, giving the model continuity between passes..
+One enhancement to this approach is using a [sliding window](https://www.geeksforgeeks.org/dsa/window-sliding-technique/) instead of fixed-size chunks, which helps preserve context across overlaps.
+Another possible refinement is to carry forward the result of each chunk as part of the prompt for the next, giving the model continuity between passes.
 4. Use a Retrieval-Augmented Generation (RAG) strategy: split the HTML document into smaller chunks (e.g., 512 tokens), embed each chunk using an embedding model, and retrieve the most relevant segments based on a structured query.
 This approach allows the LLM to focus only on semantically meaningful parts of the document when generating structured output—such as a recipe—rather than processing the entire HTML at once.

 While retrieval-augmented generation (RAG) seemed like a promising way to work around the token limits of small models, in practice it didn’t offer much benefit in this case.
 Using a SentenceTransformer embedder, I expected to extract a relevant subset of text from the HTML page based on the prompt query.
 But since the embedder wasn’t trained with any awareness of HTML structure or recipe semantics, it failed to isolate useful regions.
 The end result?
 The retrieved text was roughly as long and just as noisy as the original HTML chunk I would have included in the prompt anyway.

 That’s not to say RAG is inherently flawed—but domain context matters a lot.
 When your embedder doesn’t “understand” what it’s retrieving from, the whole point of the architecture breaks down.
 Perhaps with a fine-tuned embedder or a structured pre-processor that respects HTML tags or common recipe patterns, the system could have done a better job.
 Similarly, I didn’t experiment with alternative attention mechanisms or document splitting strategies, both of which could help the base model focus better on relevant information.

-So where does that leave us?
-If you have high-quality labeled data—and time to build on it—supervised learning still provides the best control and reliability.
-You can iterate, diagnose failures, and tailor outputs tightly to your task.
-But not everyone has a clean dataset, nor the appetite for annotation.
-That’s where SaaS solutions shine: a few API calls can get you results that are “good enough,” without the overhead of training pipelines or model debugging.
-When time is scarce or domain specificity isn’t critical, they’re often the practical choice.

-Looking ahead, there’s still room for improvement.
-Training or fine-tuning embedders on domain-specific corpora, adding structural hints to your inputs (like visual cues from rendered HTML), or even creating hybrid pipelines that combine RAG with light supervision are all worth exploring.
-LLMs are flexible tools, but to get the most out of them—especially in edge cases like recipe extraction—you still need to engineer the right fit between model, data, and task.
+### Conclusion

+So where does this leave us?

+Parsing recipe data from unstructured HTML is a surprisingly tough task for even modern LLMs, primarily due to the sheer size of the prompt required—even when the HTML is reduced to its most relevant parts.
+This project set out to evaluate whether a small, local model like Phi-4-mini could realistically manage this workload, and how it compares to hosted models like those behind OpenAI’s API or packaged tools like Ollama.
+The ultimate goal was to run these extractions entirely on our own servers, without relying on external APIs or cloud-based inference—but that goal was not achieved.

+The results were mixed but instructive.

+* **OpenAI’s hosted model** remains the benchmark in terms of raw responsiveness, accuracy, and overall usability.
+It handled both small and large prompts quickly and reliably, and required zero tuning or infrastructure beyond the API key.
+For occasional or low-throughput workloads, it offers a near-perfect solution.
+However, the cost structure and dependency on an external service provider make it a less attractive option for high-volume, real-time, or privacy-sensitive applications where full local control is desired.
+* **Ollama** was the closest local option to meeting our goals, but still fell short.
+While it could handle large prompts more efficiently than Hugging Face Transformers, its performance was not nearly fast enough to serve as the backend for a web service—especially when running on commodity hardware.
+Inference times were measured in minutes, not seconds, making it unsuitable for anything near real-time interaction.
+That said, Ollama does offer a well-optimized C++ backend (`llama.cpp`), lower memory usage via quantization, and an easy-to-use interface.
+For exploratory work, experimentation, or running modest batch jobs without cloud costs, it still has real appeal—but it wasn’t enough for our production needs.
+* **Hugging Face Transformers**, while offering unparalleled flexibility and access to a wide ecosystem of models and tooling, struggled significantly with inference speed at scale—particularly in a Windows environment.
+Even with quantization and GPU acceleration, long prompts took over 20 minutes to process, far exceeding the already slow performance of Ollama and completely outpaced by OpenAI's hosted solutions.
+These limitations are likely due to a combination of Python-based execution overhead, lack of low-level optimizations, and suboptimal hardware utilization in consumer setups.
+While Transformers is still an essential tool for research and custom workflows, it currently lacks the out-of-the-box performance needed for responsive, large-context inference on local hardware.

+We also explored alternative techniques like Retrieval-Augmented Generation (RAG), input chunking, and specialized attention mechanisms, all aimed at reducing the burden of long prompts.
+These approaches hold promise—but they also come with their own tradeoffs.
+RAG, for example, can be highly effective in knowledge-base scenarios or domains where large, structured corpora can be queried for contextually relevant passages.
+But for one-shot HTML documents like recipes—where the content is isolated, unindexed, and often poorly structured—RAG does little to reduce prompt size or noise.
+Chunking, meanwhile, demands careful prompt design to avoid fragmenting information or duplicating outputs, and even then, the results can be inconsistent without strong heuristics or supervision.

+In the end, the question isn’t just “what works”—it’s **what’s good enough for the job at hand**.
+We set out hoping to use an LLM entirely on our own infrastructure, without depending on any SaaS LLM provider.
+But with current tooling and hardware, that goal appears out of reach—at least without investing heavily in high-end GPUs or cloud-based compute from providers like AWS or Azure, which quickly becomes cost-prohibitive.

+If you need precision, traceability, and control, supervised learning still reigns supreme.
+But if you’re experimenting, prototyping, or working in a messy domain like web scraping, using a commercial LLM like OpenAI’s APIs lets you move fast and get usable results with far less infrastructure burden and the need for coding and training a supervised model—albeit at the cost of long-term control and potentially higher operational expenses.

+### Looking Ahead

+This wasn’t the blog I expected to write (and because of that it has taken a lot longer than I expected to finish).
+I initially set out thinking I’d be able to find a small LLM that could be refined—either through distillation, fine-tuning, reinforcement learning, or techniques like LoRA—and gradually evolve it into something useful (and give some insight into how to use these LLM tuning techniques).

+Each of these methods has its appeal:

+* **[Distillation](https://snorkel.ai/blog/llm-distillation-demystified-a-complete-guide/)** compresses a large model into a smaller one while retaining much of its performance.
+* **[Fine-tuning](https://developers.google.com/machine-learning/crash-course/llm/tuning)** allows targeted improvements on a specific task or domain, albeit with significant resource requirements.
+* **[Reinforcement Learning with Human Feedback (RLHF)](https://aws.amazon.com/what-is/reinforcement-learning-from-human-feedback/)** has powered models like ChatGPT to align outputs with human preferences ([Ouyang et al., 2022](https://arxiv.org/abs/2203.02155)).
+* **[LoRA (Low-Rank Adaptation)](https://zohaib.me/a-beginners-guide-to-fine-tuning-llm-using-lora/)** provides a lightweight way to fine-tune only a subset of model parameters, enabling faster and cheaper domain adaptation ([Hu et al., 2021](https://arxiv.org/abs/2106.09685)).

+That may still be worth pursuing, and I might yet go down that path in future blog posts to see how far we can push a compact model.
+But what became clear over the course of this experiment is that these techniques, while powerful, don’t overcome the fact that LLMs are inherently brute-force tools.
+Their strengths lie in scale, and adapting them without serious infrastructure still remains a steep hill to climb.

+But what became clear over the course of this experiment is that LLMs are, at their core, brute-force tools.
+They’re capable of remarkable feats, but they achieve them through scale, not surgical precision.
+In contrast, supervised learning remains the scalpel in the machine learning toolbox—more work to set up, but vastly more targeted and predictable when data is well-labeled.

+There’s still room for improvement.
+Local inference will benefit from ongoing research into efficient attention (like FlashAttention and Linear Transformers), as well as smarter chunking strategies that preserve semantic context.
+Similarly, domain-specific embedders could dramatically improve retrieval-based methods like RAG.

+LLMs are flexible—but that flexibility is also a liability when you’re working at the edge of what’s feasible.
+I came into this process assuming I’d be able to fine-tune or adapt a small model using LoRA, reinforcement learning, or distillation and build something practical and efficient.
+But what I found was that LLMs, for all their flexibility, rely heavily on brute-force scale to work well.
+Performance isn’t just about model size or architecture—it's about how well the **model, data, and toolchain** align with your goals, and how much infrastructure you're willing to bring to the table to get there.